johan-jarvi/superhero-generator/README.md

 ### 1. Setup Configuration

+Create the directory `io/`.

-Create a `config.json` file with your team members and their initial weights:
+Add this file `io/config.json` file with your team members and their initial weights:

 ```json
 [